Construction of Maximal Functions associated with Skewed Cylinders Generated by Incompressible Flows and Applications: Introduction

-Mollification is also needed for this Lagrangian formulation when the velocity field doesn't have enough regularity to define trajectories and flow maps, for instance, weak solutions to Navier-Stokes equations or Euler equations.
-This paper studies sections of tubular neighborhoods of these mollified trajectories, which we call skewed cylinders.
-We also define a maximal function with respect to this family of cylinders.

-\begin{definition} [Skewed Cylinder, Maximal Function] A \textbf{skewed parabolic \footnote{ Parabolic scaling---$\e ^2$ in time versus $\e$ in space---will not be important in this paper.
-We only employ it because of its applications on Navier-Stokes equations, but all the results can be generalized to other time-space scaling.} cylinder} with center $\tx \in \R \times \Rd$ and radius $\e > 0$ is defined as
+where the dot means to take derivative in the last argument $s$.
+Moreover, if $S + \e ^2 < t < T - \e ^2$, define the \textbf{skewed parabolic \footnote{ Parabolic scaling---$\e ^2$ in time versus $\e$ in space---will not be indispensable in this paper.
+We only employ it because of its applications to the Navier-Stokes equations, but all the results can be generalized to other time-space scaling.} cylinder} with center $\tx$ and radius $\e$ by